-To know where your leads are coming from before converting on your landing page, you can utilize URL parameters or UTM parameters (if you're using Google Analytics).
+To know where your leads are coming from before converting on your landing page, you can utilize URL parameters or UTM parameters.

 Add URL Parameters